airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 * Schedule accuracy: +/- 30 min

 ## View the sync log summary
-The sync log summary displays information about the data moved during a sync.
+The sync log summary displays information about data moved during a sync.

 To view the sync log summary:
 1. On the [Airbyte Cloud](http://cloud.airbyte.io/) dashboard, click **Connections** in the navigation bar.